-- 10.8 The Appointed Actuary shall consider the following events appropriately in determining the reserves as per paragraph 9.34 above.
+- (ii) contingencies other than death or survival, the premium and claim liabilities shall be valued separately in accordance to the Guidelines on Valuation Basis for Liabilities of Labuan General Insurance Business. - 10.8 The Appointed Actuary shall consider the following events appropriately in determining the reserves as per paragraph 9.3 above.
 An appropriate reserve with the basis stated in respect of the following shall be considered for: - (i) an immediate payment of claims; - (ii) future expenses and bonuses in the case of limited payment of policies and paid-up policies; - (iii) contingent liabilities which exist or may arise in respect of policies which have lapsed and not included in the valuation; - (iv) payment of benefits or waiver of premiums upon disability of the life insured; - (v) provision of benefits or waiver of premiums upon occurrence of the life insured's disability in the future unless, in the Appointed Actuary's judgment, such specific provision is not necessary; - (vi) a policy insuring a substandard risk or high risk occupation; and - (vii) any other liability, or contingent liability, under life policies or extensions of life policies not covered by paragraphs 10.8(i) to 10.8(vi) above, including extensions of life policies, other than those referred to in paragraph 10.7 above.